tequilahub/tequila/README.md

   Spin part looks expensive.
 - Static vs. dynamic ansatz (e.g. static: UCCSD, dynamic: ADAPT-VQE?)

-# Hamiltonian
+# Hamiltonian/Objective Function
 - QC interfaces (psi4, pyscf) should be sufficient.
   Experienced difficulties with openfermionpsi4/pyscf regarding flexibility So we might need our own interfaces
 - Maybe include easy to use interfaces for common models Hubbard, Heisenberg etc
 - Make it flexible (easy to define custom Hamiltonians)
+- General objective functions?

 # Optimization
 - Look into Keras, TF and how they modularized

 # Simulator
-- Testing Intel-QS right now for other project lets see how it performs
+- Testing Intel-QS right now for other project.
+Let's see how it performs
-- Otherwise I would include most of the default easy to use python-supported libraries Cirq, forest/qvm, Pennylane (supports automatic differentiation)
+- Otherwise I would include most of the default easy to use python-supported libraries Cirq, Forest/qvm, Pennylane (supports automatic differentiation)

 # Postprocessing
 - Marginals (https://arxiv.org/abs/1801.03524)